The Pulse of K-Entertainment

 Who is in the cast of My Idol, My Debut?

-The announced cast includes THE BOYZ's Q, Lee Jin Hyuk, Lee Jin Kyu, Lee Ho Hyun, Hwang Ji Ah, WOOAH's Nana, tripleS's Kaede, and rookie performer AISA.
-Q plays central character Han Jae Ha, while Lee Jin Hyuk joins as Ethan.
-The lineup mixes idol fandom pull with younger acting talent, which is clearly part of the show's launch strategy.
+The announced cast includes THE BOYZ’s Q, Jin-hyuk Lee, Jin-kyu Lee, Ho-hyun Lee, Ji-ah Hwang, WOOAH’s Nana, tripleS’s Kaede, and rookie performer AISA.
+Q plays central character Han Jae Ha, while Jin-hyuk Lee joins as Ethan.
+The lineup mixes idol fandom pull with younger acting talent, which is clearly part of the show’s launch strategy.

 Are Boy to the Moon and IRION real K-pop groups?

-Boy to the Moon and IRION begin as fictional groups inside My Idol, My Debut, but MBC Plus says they will extend into real world activity.
-Korean reports from iMBC, Herald Muse, and Sports Donga say the groups are being set up for official music releases and stage performances, making the project a hybrid of scripted drama, idol rollout, and fan-facing promotion.
+Boy to the Moon and IRION begin as fictional groups inside My Idol, My Debut, but MBC Plus says they will extend into real world activity. iMBC's April 29 report on the broadcaster's plan says the groups are being prepared for official music releases and stage performances, making the project a hybrid of scripted drama, idol rollout, and fan-facing promotion.
+That real-world follow-through is the show's clearest differentiator.

 When does My Idol, My Debut premiere?

-My Idol, My Debut is targeting a July 2026 broadcast on MBC Plus, according to Korean media reports tied to the casting announcement.
+My Idol, My Debut is targeting a July 2026 broadcast on MBC Plus, according to iMBC's April 29 report on the casting announcement.
 The network has not yet published a final premiere date in the reporting reviewed by HITKULTR.
 What is confirmed is the July window, the time-slip plot setup, and the plan to keep the fictional groups active beyond the drama itself.

 Share This Article